Beat Saber x Billie Eilish: Go-To-Market

 THE STRATEGIC PLATFORM: "STEP INTO RIFT"

 The core insight behind "Step Into Rift" was simple but hard-earned: VR couldn't be explained — it had to be experienced.
 And since most consumers couldn't walk into a store and try it, we had to bring the experience to them.
+This led us to our tagline, an active invitation to, "Step into Rift."

-Both were deliberate.
-"Transportive" named something real — the feeling of being physically present somewhere else — without requiring the consumer to already understand VR.
 "Step into" made it active, inviting, and human.
 It wasn't "Experience Rift" or "The Future of Gaming."
 It was an invitation.
 Come in.

 The campaign rallied around "Go Big" titles — priority game launches like Lone Echo, Robo Recall, Echo Arena, and The Unspoken — titles that demonstrated what the platform could actually do at its best.
 Rather than lead with hardware specs, we led with moments: the ones that made players forget where they were.